mdn/content/files/en-us/web/accessibility/aria/roles/spinbutton_role/index.md

   - : Set to a decimal value between `aria-valuemin` and `aria-valuemax`, indicating the current value of the spinbutton.
 If not present, there is no default value.

 - [`aria-valuetext`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-valuetext)
   - : Assistive technologies often present the value of `aria-valuenow` as a number.
-If this would not be accurate, use `aria-valuetext` to provide the spinbutton with a more understandable value.
+If `aria-valuenow` cannot be accurate, use `aria-valuetext` to provide the spinbutton with a more understandable value.

 - [`aria-valuemin`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-valuemin)
   - : Set to a decimal value representing the minimum value and less than `aria-valuemax`.
 If not present, there is no default value.